Pandemic-era temporary shelters still being used as demand persists | CBC News

 "What was supposed to be a six-month pilot turned into two years," she said.

-Plante is also concerned the influx of 74 clients at the arena may bring with it a surge in needle use and doubts the facility, which installs a dorm on the ice pad area, is the right fit for vulnerable people.
+Plante is also concerned this use for the arena may bring with it a surge in needle use and doubts the facility, which installs beds on the ice pad, is the right fit for vulnerable people.

 "Everybody deserves a roof over their heads no matter what their setbacks.
-They deserve a key and I just don't feel like this fulfills that," she said.
+They deserve a key and I just don't feel like this fulfils that," she said.

 Lack of programming in low-income area

-Chris Greenshields, interim president of the Vanier Community Association, said the community had hoped to use the arena for indoor basketball this summer, or possibly lacrosse.
+Chris Greenshields, interim president of the Vanier Community Association, said the community had hoped to use the arena for basketball or lacrosse this summer.

 "The irony is the city chose this location [as a temporary shelter] because there is no programming," he said.